 A first-time offence can result in a minimum of 5 years in prison or 7 years for a second-time offence.
 The maximum sentence is up to 14 years in prison or life imprisonment if the victim is under the age of 16.

 Aggravated sexual assault occurs when the accused has wounded, maimed, disfigured, or endangered the life of the victim while committing the sexual assault.

 Aggravated sexual assault is treated as an indictable offence.
 If the accused used a firearm or committed the offence for the benefit of a criminal organization, the minimum penalty is 5 years for the first offence and 7 years for the second offence.
 The maximum sentence is life imprisonment.

 The Canadian criminal justice system takes offences against public officials very seriously.
 As such, an assault against a police officer is severely punishable.
 It occurs when (a) there is an intentional application of force towards a police officer, (b) assaulting a police officer while resisting arrest, or (c) assaulting a police officer while they conduct a lawful search or seizure.

 If the Crown proceeds as a summary conviction, you can face a maximum of a $5000 fine or 6 months in jail.
 However, if it is treated as an indictable offence, you can face up to 5 years in prison.

 An assault charge can change your life.
-If you are facing an assault charge, Pyzer Criminal Lawyers can defend you.
+When it comes to defending assault charges, Pyzer Criminal Lawyers are ready to provide robust legal representation if you find yourself facing such an accusation.
 We have won some of the toughest assault cases in Toronto.
 If you are looking for an experienced lawyer and a successful outcome, contact us at (416) 658-1818.
 We are dedicated to getting you the best outcome possible.